 Here are five reasons why sales teams will benefit from adopting a CRM solution.

-1. Superior lead and opportunity m
+1. Superior lead and opportunity management

 The Broadway play Glengarry Glenross follows a highly competitive sales team pushing Florida real estate.
 If you’ve seen it, you may recall that the characters are constantly talking about getting their hands on “the good leads.”